 The Burren is best known for its bare limestone landscape, rare flowers and iconic archaeological sites.
 But many people forget that the Burren is a living landscape, home and workplace to thousands of people.
 The health of the Burren landscape is closely linked to the health of its communities — without farmers for example the condition of the region’s habitats soon changes, usually for the worse.
 Burren Life is conscious of this relationship and has invested heavily in the social and economic wellbeing of the community, either directly through its funding programme or indirectly through its support of local community initiatives.

-The Burren Life programme has had a major impact on the social and economic status of the 160 farms currently involved and indeed across the broader Burren.
-The direct investment of c.€5m of public funding in its first five years leveraged significant additional funds through co-funding by farmers.
+The Burren Programme has had a major impact on the social and economic status of the 328 farms currently involved and indeed across the broader Burren.
+The direct investment of c.€5m of public funding, in its first five years, as BFCP, leveraged significant additional funds through co-funding by farmers.
 Furthermore, much of this funding is locally recycled through local service and product providers, from local shops to contractors.
 The introduction of the programme has contributed positively to social wellbeing and inclusion within the Burren farming community through the presence of a local office, annual training events and better engagement with small scale tourism initiatives.

 Direct Financial Impact